jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 .. image:: ../images/docu.png

-This will load the API specification for a Customer Edge Node, scroll down and explore the different API options.
+This will load the API specification for a Customer Edge Node.
+Scroll down and explore the different API options.

 ..
 Important:: Distributed Cloud is developed with an API first methodology.
 Everything can be done via API.